 The following table shows illustrations of the potential impact over time of the costs and charges borne by members on projected values of a DC pot at retirement.
 The DC pots are expressed in today's money to take into account the effects of future inflation.
-The table represents a starting DC pot of £50,000.
+The table represents a starting DC pot of £180,000 for active members and £25,000 for deferred members.
 Each member's pot size is different.